Call of Duty: Warzone Mobile: Development and release

 On March 10, 2022, the development of Call of Duty: Warzone Mobile (codenamed Project Aurora) was first officially announced.
 The official Call of Duty website published via its blog and Activision via Twitter the preparation of bringing the Call of Duty: Warzone experience to mobile devices, as well as an invitation to join the development team.
 It was revealed on the Call of Duty blog that Digital Legends Entertainment, Beenox, Activision Shanghai Studio, and Solid State Studios are working on a mobile version of Call of Duty: Warzone.

 On May 11, 2022, another publication announced the start of closed testing of the alpha version of Warzone Mobile.
 On September 8, 2022, during the GameSpot Swipe Mobile Showcase, Activision's Senior Vice President and Co-Head of Mobile Chris Plummer announced that Project Aurora would be released under the name Warzone Mobile.
 On September 15, 2022, during the Call of Duty Next event, Activision announced the upcoming release of Warzone Mobile, slated for a worldwide launch in 2023.

 The private testing phase ended on November 1, 2022.
 A few days later, invites to an event in London were sent out to content producers who had previously worked on the game's early phases.
 The purpose of the meeting was for them to meet with the developers, exchange stories about the testing period, and try out a new version of the game.
 The Call of Duty: Warzone Mobile Global Summit took place in private on November 13 and 14, and attendees were not permitted to share any information about the event until November 21.

 A pre-registration trailer was unveiled during the announcement.
 In November 2022, the limited launch version launched in Australia.
 In October 2023 the game got delayed to early 2024.
 The limited launch version was initially available in Australia, Chile, Norway, Sweden, Germany and Malaysia.
-On February 28, 2024, Activision announced that Call of Duty: Warzone Mobile will be released for iOS and Android worldwide on March 21, 2024.
+On February 28, 2024, Activision announced that Call of Duty: Warzone Mobile would be released for iOS and Android worldwide on March 21, 2024.

+On February 16, 2026, Activision announced that the servers of the Call of Duty Warzone mobile would go offline on April 17, 2026.
+The servers shut down as scheduled that day, rendering the game unplayable.